luoshao23/CFA/level_3/Institutional_investors_other_topics_in_portfolio_management_and_cases.md

   | discount rate | lower liability |

 + DC plan
-  + `participant-switching life-cycle options`: automatically switch DC plan members into a more conservative asset mix as their age increases.
+  + `participant-switching life-cycle options`: **automatically** switch DC plan members into a more conservative asset mix as their age increases.
 There may be several automatic de-risking switches at different age targets.
-  + `participant/cohort option`: pools the DC member with a cohort that has similar target retirement date
+  + `participant/cohort option`: pools the DC member with a cohort that has **similar target retirement date**

+#### liquidity needs

++ DB plan: liquidity needs are generally higher when:
+  + proportion of retired lives in the plan is higher.
+Frozen plans will have higher liquidity needs since no addtional contribution.
+  + workforce is older
+  + if plan well funded, the plan sponsor may reduce contributions, generating a need to hold higher balances of liquid assets to pay benefits
+  + the plan participants have the ability to switch or withdraw from the plan
++ DC plan:
+  + age of the workforce and ability of participants to switch or withdraw from the plan

-### risk considerations of DB
+#### risk considerations of DB

 | category | variable | explanation |
 | -------- | -------- | ----------- |